dlanza1/ExDeMon/doc/users-manual/analysis-results-sink.md

 Using this component, results coming from metrics analysis are send to an external system.

-It can be usefol to understand why a notification is raised or the use the results of aggregations for other purposes.
+It can be useful to understand why an action is trigger, or use the results of aggregations for other purposes.

 ## Elastic Analysis results sink